 Freelancing has always been around, but it has exploded online in the past decade.
 This evolution of self-employment is often referred to as the “Gig Economy” or “Freelance Economy”, with both the freelancers and businesses of all sizes embracing it.
 Specialized freelancers can earn serious money, depending on the demand and level of competition in their chosen niche.
-Today, no niche has more potential than digital content production.
-Content truly is king online and Canadian companies are screaming for it.
+Today, no niche has more potential than digital content writing.

 Digital content freelancing jobs may include: